awaisdevops/linux/monitoring-tools/system-monitoring-tools/README.md

 13. `tcpdump` (similar to Wireshark, used for network monitoring)
 14. `sar`
 15. `pidstat`
-16. `strace` (shows system calls made by commands, identifying backend processes)
+16. `strace` (shows system calls and processes triggered by a command)
 17. `ipcs`
 18. `lsof`
 19. `htop`